berkaayhun/DSA210-Term-Project/README.md

 ### Machine Learning Methods
 - **Regression Models:** Multiple Linear Regression, Random Forest Regressor to predict continuous satisfaction scores on a 1–10 scale.
 - **Classification Models:** Categorize individuals into “Low”, “Medium”, and “High” satisfaction levels for comparative analysis.
+## 5. Exploratory Data Analysis (EDA)
+### 1. Data Preprocessing

+Before performing statistical analysis and modeling, several preprocessing steps were applied to ensure data quality and consistency:

+Handling Missing Values:
+Continuous variables such as GPA, SAT scores, Work-Life Balance, and Starting Salary were checked for missing values.
+No missing values ​​and outliers were found.

+Normalization of Numeric Features:
+Columns with different scales — such as High_School_GPA, University_GPA, Internships_Completed, and Starting_Salary — were standardized using z-score normalization to prepare them for regression models.